Super-Protocol/docs/docs/cli/Guides/collaboration.md

 Once the computation finishes, Alice can download the result (10).

-Both Alice and Bob can retrieve the order report (11) that confirms the authenticity of the entire process.
+Both Alice and Bob can retrieve the order report (11) that confirms the authenticity of the entire order and its environment.

 ## Prerequisites